wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 				file.writelines(commands)
 ```

-## Restart the SoftPack Service
+## Restart the SoftPack Services

-With the changes made, you should now be able to start the SoftPack Builder
+With the changes made, you should now be able to restart both the Prefect Agent
-Service, with the following command:
+and SoftPack Builder services, with the following commands:

 ```
+sudo systemctl daemon-reload
-sudo systemctl restart softpack-builder
+sudo systemctl restart prefect-agent sudo systemctl restart softpack-builder
 ```